Sounds amazing, doesn’t it?

 The great news about retreats is that your list doesn’t have to be huge in order to fill the spaces.
 Many retreat centers offer options for 10-person retreats.

 Still, you need to have a list – whether it’s your client database, or your eZine list – in order to market your retreat.

 Give your retreat a name.
 This grounds your idea with a vision and purpose.

 At first, I just called my retreat: “Women’s Retreat.”
-(Not particularly exciting, huh?)
+(Truly exciting, huh?
+Sign me up!)

 When I finally created the name, “The Unstoppable Power of Intention Retreat,” I was much more excited at the prospect of my retreats – and many more women expressed interest!

 There is an art to naming anything.
 Take time with this and have fun!

 3 – Decide How Many People You Want at Your Retreat

 My retreats had anywhere from 22 – 35 people in them.
 Many of my clients have offered retreats for as few as 6 people.
 The choice is yours.
 What is ideal for you?

 4 – Choose a Time-Span for Your Retreat